mattcarlotta/nvi/README.md

 ### Exit codes

-- `0` - Ok: Parsed and emitted successfully
+- `0` - Ok: Parsed/emitted ENVs successfully or prints information and exits (help, scan, version)
 - `1` - Operational failure: out of memory, file unreadable, parse error, missing required keys, or output write failure
 - `2` - Usage error: invalid flags or missing `--` command
-- `3` - Info: Prints help, scan details or version

 The exit code of *your command* is reported by the downstream consumer (`xargs`), not by `nvi`.